Skip to main content

 }

 Before we can use the Timer in our engine, we need to get some information about the primary monitor, we need to know the refresh rate and frame time target.
-Go bac to platform.odin and add get_primary_monitor_info procedure:
+Go back to platform.odin and add get_primary_monitor_info procedure:

 platform.odin